scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

-If you do not need :ref:`session checking <session-check>` and your :ref:`initialization parameters <session-init>` are only :http:`request:browserHtml` and :http:`request:actions`, :ref:`server-managed sessions <zapi-session-contexts>` might be a more cost-effective choice, as they live much longer than :ref:`client-managed sessions
+If you do not need :ref:`session checking <session-check>` and your :ref:`initialization parameters <session-init>` are only :http:`request:browserHtml` and :http:`request:actions`, :ref:`Zyte-managed sessions <zapi-session-contexts>` might be a more cost-effective choice, as they live much longer than :ref:`user-managed sessions <zapi-session-id>`.
-<zapi-session-id>`.

 .. _session-configs: